tidy-finance/website/docs/21_WRDS.md

   )
 ```

-## First glimpse of the CRSP sample
+## First Glimpse of the CRSP Sample

 Before we move on to other data sources, let us look at some descriptive statistics of the CRSP sample, which is our main source for stock returns.

-The figure below shows the monthly number of securities by listing exchange over time.
+Figure 3.1 shows the monthly number of securities by listing exchange over time.
 NYSE has the longest history in the data, but NASDAQ lists a considerably large number of stocks.
 The number of stocks listed on AMEX decreased steadily over the last couple of decades.
 By the end of 2021, there were 2,779 stocks with a primary listing on NASDAQ, 1,395 on NYSE, 145 on AMEX, and only one belonged to the other category.\index{Exchange!NYSE}\index{Exchange!AMEX}\index{Exchange!NASDAQ}

 ```r